 These Bronze Age ramparts, walls, and fortifications are located inside the modern wall on the right side of the Castle entrance.
-The structures The indented wall (31) belongs to the fortifications built in the Early Bronze Age (third millennium B.C.), while the terraced slopes or Middle Bronze Age (1725-1580 B.C).
+The structures The indented wall (31) belongs to the fortifications built in the Early Bronze Age (third millennium B.C.), while the terraced slopes o glacis made of large blocks (32) date from the end of the Middle Bronze Age (1725-1580 B.C).